-- That the academic unit ensures, prior to enrollment, that students are fully and accurately informed about the purpose of the program, objectives, admission requirements, program requirements, degree awarded, cost, academic and financial policies, timelines, and the services to be provided or not provided. - o That adequate communication channels exist between students and faculty, between students and the academic unit. - o That courses will be scheduled far enough in advance to assure that students have adequate time to plan their schedules. - That steps will be taken to ensure that the faculty understands the purpose of the program, the characteristics of the students, and the nature of the off-campus/online teaching/learning setting. - That if non-Urbana-Champaign faculty is utilized, the academic units have a mechanism to ensure consistency in course content and academic standards. - That program planning involves those academic units who may necessarily have to contribute to the program.
-(For example: Education Policy, Organization and Leadership and Educational Psychology in the College of Education degrees, because their foundations courses are required.) - o That the funding is adequate to ensure a quality program. - o That all necessary approvals from governmental bodies will be obtained prior to offering the program. - That if professional accreditation is needed for entry into the field, as specified in the objectives of the program, this need has been addressed. - That in the case of discontinuation of the program, all obligations to current students be fulfilled, including the opportunity to fulfill their degree requirements within the regular mode of offering. - That in the case of contractual programs, the arrangement is consistent with State of Illinois guidelines for contract credit programs and the contract specifies that the University controls the program, consistent with its academic policies, requirements, and procedures. - That in the case of international programs, the program is consistent with the "Principles of Good Practice in Overseas International Education Programs for Non-US Nationals" subscribed to by the regional accrediting associations.
+- That the academic unit ensures, prior to enrollment, that students are fully and accurately informed about the purpose of the program, objectives, admission requirements, program requirements, degree awarded, cost, academic and financial policies, timelines, and the services to be provided or not provided. - That adequate communication channels exist between students and faculty, between students and the academic unit. - That courses will be scheduled far enough in advance to assure that students have adequate time to plan their schedules. - That steps will be taken to ensure that the faculty understands the purpose of the program, the characteristics of the students, and the nature of the off-campus / online teaching / learning setting. - That if non-Urbana-Champaign faculty is utilized, the academic units have a mechanism to ensure consistency in course content and academic standards. - That program planning involves those academic units who may necessarily have to contribute to the program.
+(For example: Education Policy, Organization and Leadership and Educational Psychology in the College of Education degrees, because their foundations courses are required.) - That the funding is adequate to ensure a quality program. - That all necessary approvals from governmental bodies will be obtained prior to offering the program. - That if professional accreditation is needed for entry into the field, as specified in the objectives of the program, this need has been addressed. - That in the case of discontinuation of the program, all obligations to current students be fulfilled, including the opportunity to fulfill their degree requirements within the regular mode of offering.

+• That in the case of contractual programs, the arrangement is consistent with State of Illinois guidelines for contract credit programs and the contract specifies that the university controls the program, consistent with its academic policies, requirements, and procedures.

-10. Resource Implications:
+J. Resource Implications